 - A mechanic

-All of these parties can perform negligent actions that result in a severe motor vehicle accident.
-If one or more of the parties mentioned above caused your collision, a car accident lawyer in Lansing, MI, from our office could help you identify their negligent actions and recover compensation.
+Each of these parties can perform negligent actions that result in a severe motor vehicle accident.
+If one or more of the parties mentioned above caused your collision, we could help you identify their negligent actions and recover compensation.
+We know how to get our clients the results they need in the toughest legal arenas.

-How Long do You Have to File an Auto Accident Claim in Michigan?
+How Long You Have to File an Auto Accident Claim in Michigan

-After you get into a car crash in Lansing, MI, you have three years to file a compensation claim.
+After you get into a car crash, you have three years to file a compensation claim under MCL § 600.5805.
 You should file as soon as possible to ensure you get fair compensation for your injuries and losses.
 If you wait too long to file, you may be unable to collect compensation for your losses.

-As personal injury attorneys, we understand the hardships you face after a collision, so we’re ready to help you submit your claim on time.
-In addition, we’ll help you gather evidence for your claim so that when we present it to the insurance company, the other party’s fault is clear.
+We understand the hardships you face after a collision.
+We are ready to help you submit your claim on time.
+In addition, we will help you gather evidence for your claim so that when we present it to the insurance company, the other party’s fault is clear.

 Despite the statute of limitations being three years for a car crash, the details of your crash may give you more or less time to file.
-By discussing your case with a car accident attorney in Lansing, MI, you can gain clarity on your filing timeline.
+Gain clarity on how long after a car accident you can sue in Michigan.
+Discuss your case with our legal team and make the at-fault party pay.

-Will I Have to Go to Trial for My Car Accident Lawsuit?
+You May Have to Go to Trial for a Car Accident Lawsuit

-- Insurance company cooperation: It could be necessary to move on with a case and possibly go to trial if the at-fault party’s insurance company is uncooperative or reluctant to provide a fair settlement.
-Sometimes insurance companies will try to limit their responsibilities and won’t accept a settlement that fully compensates you for your damages.
+- Insurance company cooperation – It could be necessary to move on with a case and possibly go to trial if the at-fault party’s insurance company is uncooperative or reluctant to provide a fair settlement.
+Sometimes, insurance companies will try to limit their responsibilities and will not accept a settlement that fully compensates you for your damages.

-- Negotiation efforts: The majority of courts mandate that parties undertake dialogue or take part in mediation before proceeding to trial in order to settle the disagreement.
+- Negotiation efforts – The majority of courts mandate that parties engage in dialogue or mediation before proceeding to trial to settle the disagreement.
 The case may move to trial if these efforts are unsuccessful or if the opposing party is unwilling to negotiate in good faith.

 Understanding Michigan’s No-Fault Insurance